 The East Australian Current (EAC) is a baroclinic jet which forms between 10 and 20 °S when the South Equatorial Current diverges against the Australian coast.
-It flows south at approximately x – x m s-1 flowing the continental shelf until the majority of the EAC separates from the coast at approximately 30 – 32 °S and continues to flow eastward as the EAC eastern extension (Cetina-Heredia et al., 2014; Oke et al., 2019).
+It flows south at approximately 0.5-1 m s-1 flowing the continental shelf (Archer et al., 2017) until the majority of the EAC separates from the coast at approximately 30 – 32 °S and continues to flow eastward as the EAC eastern extension (Cetina-Heredia et al., 2014; Oke et al., 2019).
 The remaining portion of the EAC continues to flow south along the coast as part of the EAC southern extension generating a large eddy field.
-Along the continental shelf, particularly in the where the continental shelf narrows, the EAC had significant impact on shelf circulation.
-Current driven bottom friction leads to Ekman transport in the bottom boundary layer, moving cooler denser water up the slope, resulting in uplift of isotherms and upwelling.
+Along the continental shelf, particularly in the where the continental shelf narrows, the EAC had significant impact on shelf circulation (Schaeffer et al. 2013).
+Current driven bottom friction leads to Ekman transport in the bottom boundary layer, moving cooler denser water up the slope, resulting in uplift of isotherms and upwelling (Schaeffer et ql 2014).
 These upwelling events have been shown to bring nutrient rich water into the euphotic zone, increasing primary productivity (Rossi et al., 2014) and controlling vertical phytoplankton abundance, composition and distribution (Linda H. Armbrecht et al., 2014; L. H. Armbrecht et al., 2015).
 Phytoplankton and nutrients are a key energy source for zooplankton and it is highly likely that the variable EAC is influencing zooplankton communities similar to the phytoplankton communities.
 Despite this there is little information on how western boundary currents influence depth distribution of zooplankton on the continental shelf around the world and no analyses in the EAC continental shelf region.
 This study therefore aims to investigate cross shelf and depth stratified patterns of zooplankton on the east Australian continental shelf and identify the temporal stability of any observed patterns.

 2. Materials and Methods